evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 You can choose between two types of headlights for the Audi Q8 e-tron edition Dakar.

-- The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+- The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.
 - The optional LED Digital Matrix works as LED Matrix but in addition The new digital lighting system offers features that make driving easier and more secure.
 One major advantage is the lane and orientation lighting for highways, in which the headlights emit a carpet of light up to 50 meters long.
 It brightly illuminates the driver’s current lane and adjusts dynamically during lane changes.
 Dark spots — areas, where the lighting is dimmed — show where the car is positioned in the lane.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/audi/q8_e-tron/q8_e-tron_edition_dakar/headlights_1_st.jpg" title="Audi Q8 e-tron edition Dakar" width="3000" height="2000"  >}}

 ## Advanced Driver Assistance Systems

-The Audi Q8 e-tron edition Dakar includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Audi Q8 e-tron edition Dakar features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.